David Bronstein: Legacy and later years

 Bronstein was a chess visionary.
 He was an early advocate of speeding up competitive chess.
-In 1973 he introduced the idea of adding a small time increment for each move made, a variant of which has become very popular in recent years and is implemented on almost all digital chess clocks.
+In 1973 he introduced the idea of adding a small time increment for each move made, a variant of which has become very popular and is implemented on almost all digital chess clocks.
 He challenged computer programs at every opportunity, usually achieving good results.

-Bronstein enjoyed experimenting with unusual and offbeat openings such as the King's Gambit and Latvian Gambit, however he generally did not play them in serious games.
-Like most grandmasters of the 1950s–1960s, he favoured e4 openings, especially the Ruy Lopez, French Defence, and Sicilian Defence.
+Bronstein enjoyed experimenting with unusual and offbeat openings such as the King's Gambit and Latvian Gambit; however, he generally did not play them in serious games.
+Like most grandmasters of the 1950s–1960s, he favoured Queen's pawn openings such as the queen Gambit, King's indian defense and nimzo- indian defense, but also played e4 openings, especially the Ruy Lopez, French Defence, and Sicilian Defence.
 Although he had an extensive knowledge of openings and opening theory, his endgame technique was considered less reliable.

 In later years Bronstein continued to stay active in tournament play, often in Western Europe after the breakup of the USSR.
 He maintained a very good standard (jointly winning the Hastings Swiss of 1994–95 at the age of 70), wrote several important chess books, and inspired young and old alike with endless simultaneous displays, a warm, gracious attitude, and glorious tales of his own rich chess heritage.
-Bronstein died on December 5, 2006 in Minsk, Belarus of complications from high blood pressure.
+Bronstein died on December 5, 2006, in Minsk, Belarus, of complications from high blood pressure.

 His final book, nearly complete when he died, was published in 2007: Secret Notes, by David Bronstein and Sergei Voronkov, Zürich 2007, Edition Olms, ISBN 978-3-283-00464-4.
 In its introduction, Garry Kasparov, a fervent admirer of Bronstein's chess contributions, offers his opinion that Bronstein, based on his play, should have won the 1951 match against Botvinnik.